 Exposure to blue light, such as from cell phones or computer screens, can disrupt the sleep cycle.
 The body responds to this light as if it were daylight and adjusts hormones in response, leaving your body out of sync and imbalanced.

 A study in Chronobiology International notes that exposure to any bright artificial lighting at night may confuse the body, causing it to suppress the hormone melatonin, which can negatively affect many functions.

 Avoiding artificial lights may help regulate hormones naturally and restore a natural circadian rhythm.

 FOOD AND DRINKS

-Include fatty fish into your diet.
+Another way to naturally balance hormones is to include fatty fish into your diet.
 It is by far the best source of long-chain omega-3 fatty acids, which have impressive anti-inflammatory properties and beneficial effects on hormonal health, including reducing levels of the stress hormones cortisol and adrenaline.

 ADD VITAMINS AND MINERALS

 Some of the vitamins women need in their diets to support healthy hormone levels include vitamin B6, vitamin D, zinc, and magnesium.
 These vitamins and minerals can be consumed as supplements or in foods like whole grains, nuts, legumes, vegetables, seafood, and poultry.